Skip Content

 We can learn three things:

-• The global multi-nationals and the issues that they have faced in the last decade has been transformational – to a degree that most organizations have lost context.
+• The global multinationals and the issues that they have faced in the last decade have been transformational – to a degree that most organizations have lost context.
 They know things have become more complex but, they don’t really understand how that translates into metrics.

 • I think most supply chain professionals don’t understand financial balance sheets and most finance people don’t speak the language of supply chain so in my own way, I was trying to make that easier for both groups.